Ajayraj-M-2003/EI-Study_Coding-Assessment/Final_Year_Project_Abstract.md

-This project focuses on developing a machine learning-based stock market portfolio optimization tool aimed at helping users maximize returns while minimizing risk.
+This project aims to develop a machine learning-based tool for stock market portfolio optimization.
-By leveraging a deep learning model, such as LSTM, for stock price prediction and integrating public sentiment analysis from news and social media using models like BERT, the tool provides users with dynamic market insights.
+It leverages LSTM models for accurate stock price prediction based on historical data.
+Public sentiment analysis from news and social media is integrated using models like BERT to provide market insights.
-Additionally, portfolio optimization techniques, such as Modern Portfolio Theory (MPT) and reinforcement learning, are applied to suggest the most efficient allocation of assets, allowing users to make informed and calculated investment decisions.
+The tool applies Modern Portfolio Theory (MPT) and reinforcement learning to optimize asset allocation.
+The goal is to help users maximize returns while minimizing risk through data-driven, informed investment decisions.